 `ticket_id` int(11) NOT NULL,

-`msg` text NOT NULL,
+`msg` mediumtext NOT NULL,

-`created` datetime NOT NULL DEFAULT CURRENT_TIMESTAMP,
+`created` datetime NOT NULL DEFAULT current_timestamp(),

 PRIMARY KEY (`id`)

-) ENGINE=InnoDB AUTO_INCREMENT=2 DEFAULT CHARSET=utf8;
+) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci;

 The above SQL code will create the tickets and tickets_comments table.
 View the definition of each column below.